ToyKeeper/qmk_userspace/readme.md

   though, so this likely won't be needed unless the host gets caps stuck on somehow.

+- The "Any" key: Ever had a program tell you to "press any key"?
+Well, now you can have an "Any" key.
+It generates random letters, numbers, and symbols.
+  It's not cryptography-grade randomness, but it's plenty for just having fun.

 ### Physical design features

 - Built for 65% to 75% layouts.